explosion/spaCy/website/docs/usage/linguistic-features.md

    hyphens etc.
 5. An optional boolean function `token_match` matching strings that should never be split, overriding the infix rules.
 Useful for things like URLs or numbers.
+6. An optional boolean function `url_match`, which is similar to `token_match` except prefixes and suffixes are removed before applying the match.

 You shouldn't usually need to create a `Tokenizer` subclass.
 Standard usage is to use `re.compile()` to build a regular expression object, and pass its